No one deserves to be hurt or abused.

 -

-TRO Decision and Hearing Notice
+Temporary Restraining Order (TRO) Decision and Hearing Notice

-If a TRO is granted, it puts temporary limits on the respondent’s behavior, usually for about two weeks.
+If a Temporary Restraining Order (TRO) is granted, it puts temporary limits on the respondent’s behavior, usually for about two weeks.
 This decision can be made without the respondent being there or knowing ahead of time.
-After that, the sheriff will officially serve them with the TRO and the hearing notice.
+After that, the sheriff will officially serve them with the Temporary Restraining Order (TRO) and the hearing notice.
+Even if the Temporary Restraining Order (TRO) was denied, a court date may still be set for an Injunction Hearing if it was requested in the petition.

 Wisconsin VINE Protective Order Notification